 With the help of the General Assembly, the rookie governor was able to pass a $40.6 billion budget plan.

-Illinois becomes the third state in the Midwest to pass a sports betting bill and will most certainly be one of the most watched markets moving forward.
+With legal online sports betting live in Illinois, it becomes the third state in the Midwest to pass a sports betting bill and will most certainly be one of the most watched markets moving forward.

 The Land of Lincoln already has 10 casinos, but the crown jewel will eventually be the long-awaited Chicago casino complete with 4,000 gaming positions.